The Access Arrangements process is now closed and no further applications can be considered for the 2017 assessments.

 If your child falls under this definition, or does not have English / Irish as their first language (and has spent less than 3 full years in the UK/Ireland) you should complete an Access Application Form.

-The final date for Access Arrangements applications is Friday 8th September (the same date as the general Registration Forms)
+The final date for Access Arrangements applications is Friday 8th September.

 The Access Panel